mabrobotics/MD80-x-CANdle-Documentation/MD/status_utility.md

 All of the MD controllers have two multi-purpose GPIO pins.
 Currently they have two functionalities:

-- Auto Brake - in this mode MDxx will automatically engage MAB Robotics's provided braking systems via GPIO A pin, see [brake systems](brakes) and [registers section](registers) for more details.
+- Auto Brake - in this mode MD will automatically engage MABs provided braking systems via GPIO A pin, see [brake systems](brakes) and [registers section](registers) for more details.
-- GPIO input - in this mode MDxx will output GPIO pin states to state register (*userGpioState 0x161*)
+- GPIO input - in this mode MD will output GPIO pin states to state register (*userGpioState 0x161*)

 ```{important}